emilylabram/blog/posts/2021-03-24-power-and-privilege.md

 The process instantly becomes more joyful, creative and effective.

-We also offer opportunities to others in the team to create exercises for us.
+We also offer opportunities to others in the team to plan parts of the workshop.

 Recently, we delegated part of the workshop to our Senior Performance Analyst.
 He invented a "Snakes and Ladders" game to help the team break down an epic.